The Saint Paul Police Department has published this online policy manual as part of our commitment to transparency.

 - Officers shall drive patrol vehicles in accordance with existing laws and in such a manner as to demonstrate exemplary driving behavior.
 Extreme emergency conditions will be the only exceptions to this practice.

-- In those areas where fixed-post observation is necessary to maximize the effectiveness of a selective enforcement effort, officers shall park in a conspicuous location and in such a manner that traffic flow is not impeded.
+- In those areas where fixed-post observation is necessary to maximize the effectiveness of enforcement efforts, officers shall park in a conspicuous location and in such a manner that traffic flow is not impeded.

 - Unmarked cars may be used for routine patrol in the same manner as marked cars if special enforcement needs exist.

-- Speed timing devices may be used in marked and unmarked cars.
+- Speed detection equipment may be used in marked and unmarked cars.

-- All unmarked cars used for traffic patrol shall be equipped with both emergency lights and siren.
+- All unmarked cars used for traffic enforcement shall be equipped with both emergency lights and siren.

 -